opencog/learn/run-common/README.md

 * `file-nosplit-process.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.

+* `file-xform-process.sh`: similar to above, but does not assume that the corpus file is text; rather, it applies a user-specified command to transform the input file into text, and then delivers that text to the cogserver.

 * `cogserver.scm`: Guile scheme script to load needed guile modules, start the cogserver, and open the database storage backend.